 It is wonderful to see such an elegant result in the end, yet it is even more interesting when you realise that it somehow resembles an orbital period described by Kepler’s laws.
 In fact, after the collapse, if the singularity started expanding symmetrically back to form a mirror image of the initial shell, then stopped, collapsed again, and expanded back to the same state as in , it would take time

-which is exactly the mathematical expression of Kepler’s third law and the name of my formal high school.
+which is exactly the mathematical expression of Kepler’s third law.

 Hence, if the process oscillated like this (collapse-mirror expansion-mirror collapse-expansion), it would take the exact same time as it would some small object to make a single orbit around the shell with an axis of length !